 Nature & More brings the consumer fresh organic fruits & vegetables from all over the world, GMO-free, pesticide-free and free from artificial fertilizers, with the grower's story and full transparency about their impact on planet and people.
 Nature & More communicates the commitment and efforts that individual growers make towards the planet and its inhabitants.
-Via the Nature & More website, social media pages and plastic free packaging, the information is communicated directly to the consumer.
-By doing so, the consumer is empowered to make informed purchasing decisions in a market that is in general anonymous.
+Via the Nature & More website, social media pages and branded plastic free packaging options, we communicate this information directly to the consumer.
+By doing so, we want to empower the consumer to make informed purchasing decisions in an anonymous market.